©First published November 2015 – Updated March 2023

-The Berlin Mandate came out of it, a kind of fairly indefinite catalog of commitments, which allowed countries to choose the initiatives tailored to their particular needs.
+From it came the Berlin Mandate, a kind of rather indefinite catalog of commitments, which allowed countries to choose the initiatives tailored to their particular needs.

 The need to set “binding quantitative targets” on the limitation of GHG emissions by industrialized countries, with precise reductions for 2005, 2010 and 2020, was adopted by consensus.
-It was agreed to discuss this matter the following year in Kyoto, Japan.
+Finally, it was agreed to discuss this matter the following year in Kyoto, Japan.

-1997 COP3, Kyoto: the Kyoto Protocol is born with date of death incorporated
+1997 COP3, Kyoto: the Kyoto Protocol is born with an incorporated death date

 1998 – 2006: Nine COPs with little progress to report